Discount tickets 360 Chicago.

 What is it?

-360 Chicago is the observation deck located on the 94th floor of the John Hancock Center.
+360 Chicago is the observation deck located on the 94th floor of the 875 N. Michigan (John Hancock Center).

 What’s up there?

 360 CHICAGO offers “breathtaking views of the city and Lake Michigan from over 1,000 feet above the Magnificent Mile”.
-Enjoy a cocktail or coffee at the Architect’s Corner – Café and Bar, check out interactive panoramic touchscreens in seven languages or pay extra and experience Tilt (extra fee for Tilt).
+Enjoy a cocktail or coffee at the Architect’s Corner – Café and Bar, check out interactive panoramic touchscreens in seven languages or pay extra and experience Tilt.
 Tilt extends out and over Michigan Ave. at a 30 degree angle.
 Video here.

 Boozing with a view

 I always tell people (non-Chicago residents) to just skip the observation deck and spend the admission fee on a cocktail at the lounge on the 96th floor.
 A glass of wine, mixed drink etc. will run you around $17 plus tax and tip so around $22 each.
 Like all boozing with a view it isn’t cheap.
-You could drink coffee.
+You could drink coffee or tea.

 Beware of the weather.
-Buy at the last minute.
+If you’re from out-of town buy at the last minute.

 You never want to buy tickets in advance because the weather is unpredictable and when you get up there you may only be able to see clouds.
 Tickets are non-refundable.
 You should buy your tickets at the last minute.
 Like when you’re standing in front of the building and look up and see it’s not shrouded in clouds.
 You may also want to go into the building forst and see how long the lines are.
 I’ve seen insanely long lines in summer.